-Tulane University Law School offers the following program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS), commonly referred to as the "3-3 Program."
+Tulane University Law School offers a joint degree program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS), commonly referred to as the "3-3 Program."
 Qualified undergraduates of NTC or SCS may apply for admission to Tulane Law School during the junior year (or credit-count equivalent).
 If admitted, students enroll as full-time law students during what would otherwise be the senior year.
 At the successful conclusion of that year, the BA or BS is awarded.
 After two more years of full-time law study, the JD is awarded.
 This program enables students to receive the BA/BS and the JD in as few as six years.

-Students wishing to apply to Tulane Law School under the 3/3 Program need not take the LSAT provided that they meet the following two requirements and are applying for Fall 2016 admission.
-The LSAT waiver program is discontinued starting with the Fall 2017 entering class:
+Students wishing to apply to Tulane Law School under the 3/3 Program need not take the LSAT provided that they meet the following two requirements:

 How to Apply for Admission Via the 3/3 program

-♦ Meet with a pre-law advisor to discuss your interest and eligibility.
+- Meet with a pre-law advisor to discuss your interest and eligibility.
 Ideally, this would take place at the end of your sophomore year or at the beginning of your junior year.
 To schedule an appointment, click here.

-♦ Complete the eligibility form provided by the pre-law advisor and return it to him/her.
+- Complete and return the eligibility form provided by the pre-law advisor.
 This entails gathering the signature of your major advisor who can certify that you will have completed all of your major requirements by the end of your junior year.
 You will also need the signature of your academic advisor, who can certify that you will have completed all of your core requirements prior to possible law school enrollment.
 You must complete your core and your major requirements by the end of May prior to the August in which you seek to enroll at the law school.
 Your first-year law courses can only count towards the total credit count necessary to graduate from Tulane--not towards your core curriculum, major or distribution requirements.